ROS introduction

 - desired topic's name

-In this section we will start the same nodes as in previous example, but
+In this section we will start the same nodes as in the previous example, but this time with use of roslaunch

-At first you will need a .launch
+At first you need to create a new .launch

 <launch>